1. Home

 9/10

 You could argue that a fast-Ford is a safe bet – and you’d be right.
-But just because it’s got an RS badge on, doesn’t mean it’s any good.
-I mean, it should stand for the fastest most insane most brilliant handling lairy Essex car you can think of, but the Mk2 Focus RS flushed that straight down toilet.
+But just because it’s got an RS badge, doesn’t mean it’s any good.
+After all, it should stand for the fastest, most insane, most brilliant handling lairy Essex car you can think of, but the Mk2 Focus RS flushed that straight down toilet.

-Luckily, Ford knocked it out the park with this generation.
+Luckily, Ford knocked it out the park with this Mk3 generation.
 It was sexy and it knew it.
-Supercar performance for £30k and sold in limited numbers.
+Supercar performance for £30k when new and sold in limited numbers.
 If you were lucky enough to get one, hang on to it and you’ll be able to retire in a few years.
-Maybe.
+Maybe, if you can afford the £24,000 minimum to buy a good one now.

 2. BMW i8